-Donald Cameron is a partner with Bereskin & Parr LLP, head of the Litigation practice group and a member of the Patents, Trademarks and Copyright & Digital Media practice groups.
+Donald Cameron is a partner with Bereskin & Parr LLP and a member of the Litigation, Patents, Trademarks and Copyright & Digital Media practice groups.

 Don’s practice focuses on intellectual property litigation, particularly relating to patent, trademark, copyright, trade secrets law and technology licences, as well as trademark prosecution.
-He also advises clients on intellectual property portfolio strategies and the intellectual property aspects of technology licensing.
-He is certified as a Specialist by the Law Society of Upper Canada in Intellectual Property Law (Patents, Trademarks and Copyright) and Civil Litigation.
+He also advises clients on the intellectual property aspects of technology licensing.
+He is certified as a Specialist by the Law Society of Ontario (LSO) in Intellectual Property Law (Patents, Trademarks and Copyright) and Civil Litigation.

 Don is an Adjunct Professor of Law at the University of Toronto, Faculty of Law, and Osgoode Hall Law School at York University, teaching Patent and Trade Secret law at the undergraduate and graduate levels.